-After completion of all program competencies, students may elect to test for certification.
+After completion of all program competencies, students may elect to test for NIMS certification in CNC Mill Operations and CNC Lathe Operations.

 PROGRAM MISSION

 The mission of the CNC Production Specialist program is to prepare students for employment or advanced training in the manufacturing/ machine shop industry.